xobs/xoblogs/_posts/rpi/2012-08-29-setting-up-the-environment.md

     --sysroot=/usr/local/oecore-x86_64/sysroots/armv7a-angstrom-linux-gnueabi

-After replacing -march=armv7-a with -march=armv6, and removing the -mtune line, we finally have a kernel that can be built!
+After replacing -march=armv7-a with -march=armv6, and removing the -mtune line, we finally can build a working kernel.

 Trying Out the New Kernel